 The second step is to compare the final beliefs elicited in the Simultaneous HL treatment with those in the Baseline.
 Here, as well, we find no difference in elicited beliefs at the aggregate level, see Figure 7 and Table 5.
-The p-value of the difference is 0.28 for parametrization A and 0.62 for parametrization B. This aggregate data, however, hides some individual differences, which we explore in detail in Section A.2 in the Appendix.28
+The p-value of the difference is 0.28 for parametrization A and 0.62 for parametrization B. This aggregate data, however, hides some individual differences, which we explore in detail in the Online Appendix.